Tucson shops named in Mexico lawsuit against arms dealers

 The lawsuit, filed in Tucson's federal court, is the second one Mexico has pursued in an effort to target those businesses the Mexican government alleges to be supplying arms to organized crime in Mexico.

-Diamondback Shooting Sports, 7030 E. Broadway; SnG Tactical, 3441 S Palo Verde Road; and The Hub, 1400 South Alvernon Way are named as defendants in the suit.
+Diamondback Shooting Sports, 7030 E. Broadway; SnG Tactical, 3441 S. Palo Verde Road; and The Hub, 1400 S. Alvernon Way are named as defendants in the suit.
 So are Ammo AZ in Phoenix and Sprague's Sports in Yuma.

 Mexico's first lawsuit, which was recently dismissed, targeted U.S. gun manufacturers, while this one targets retailers that, the new lawsuit claims, knowingly sell guns to "straw" purchasers, who pass them to smugglers who take them into Mexico.